 This is an extension of a policy already in place for citizens of the Gulf Cooperation Countries (GCC), which include the Kingdom of Bahrain, State of Kuwait, Sultanate of Oman, State of Qatar, Kingdom of Saudi Arabia, and the United Arab Emirates.

-To get the 90-day visa and come to Thailand for medical treatment, citizens of China and the CLMV as well as GCC have to contact hospitals or healthcare centres listed by the Ministry of Public Health to make an appointment.
+To get the 90-day visa to come to Thailand for medical treatment, citizens of China and the CLMV as well as GCC have to contact hospitals or healthcare centres listed by the Ministry of Public Health to make an appointment.
 The hospital or healthcare centre will then send a confirmation to the patient.
 This letter has to be shown to immigration officials at any checkpoint into Thailand.
 The official can then grant a stay of up to 90 days at their discretion.